 Since version 0.9.2 the expiration dates of certificates will be colorized.
 Red means expired or not yet valid.
 Yellow indicates certificates that only have 4/5 of their lifetime until expiration.
 The CRL expiration date will be marked red 2 days before expiration.

-Here you can select the path to the PKCS#11 library on your system.
+Here you can select the path to one or more PKCS#11 libraries on your system.